Article VII: Constitutional Amendments; Citizens’ Petitions; Panel of Scribes

 After publication by the Panel of Scribes, petitioners have two years in which to gather sufficient signatures to put the measure on the ballot.

-A successful Petition is one that is signed by at least 1% of the number of voters for President in the most recent presidential general election, including at least 1% of the voters in nine states.
-A successful Petition will appear on the ballot at the next Congressional general election.
+A Successful Petition is one that is signed by at least 1% of the number of voters for President in the most recent presidential general election, including at least 1% of the voters in 60% of the states.
+A Successful Petition will appear on the ballot at the next Congressional general election.

 5.2 For a Constitutional Amendment proposed by an Act of Congress: